Short Stories: In the First Place …

 He circled around to my left to get on my weak side and I could see he wasn’t playing around.
 He faked a couple a times but I didn’t go for it.
 I seen Jack play with his knives all the time so I knew he didn’t have no patience.
 He was gonna fake twice and then come at me, which was just what he did.
 I faked like I was gonna move to his left, which is what he expected, then I moved to his right.

 He stabbed and missed and lost his balance.
-I hit him as hard as I could right square in the nose like they showed me in that self-defense class Jack took me to that one day, only I used my fist instead of my palm like I should of.
-My hand hurt like hell, but holding the knife kept me from breakin' my fingers.
-Jack's head snapped back so's I could see his throat, I figured it would probably be my last chance to finish this thing standing up, so I stabbed him kinda in the side of his neck.
-I could of tore his whole fuckin' throat out, but my heart wasn't really in it.
-He used to be my friend, after all.
+I moved in to block his arm like they showed me in that self-defense class Jack took me to that one day, then slashed him all the way down from his bicep to the inside of his leg.
 As of an hour ago the doctor said he was still alive.
-I don't know if he is now or what.
+I don’t know if he is now or what.
 I guess he lost a lot of blood.

 At any rate, it took a minute or two, but it finally dawned on me I better take Jack’s knife away from him in case he wasn’t as bad off as he looked and go get some help in case he was.